Choosing between Hunter.io and RocketReach for your B2B contact data often comes down to five questions:

 Choose Hunter.io if:

-Email outreach is your primary channel and you don't need phone numbers
+Email outreach is your primary channel and you do not need phone numbers

 Data source transparency and GDPR compliance are important to your outreach